MariMendM/devops-sandbox/Project006/README.md

   * creates an Auto Scaling group, using EC2 template to launch instances into ELB
   * <details><summary>see CloudFormation diagram</summary><img src="documents/cloudformation-diagram.png"></details>
 * Files **[playbook.yml](playbook.yml)**:
-  * Playbook to install Apache and PHP, and to sparse checkout and deploy [Project006/website](Project006/website)
+  * Playbook to install Apache and PHP, and to sparse checkout and deploy website folder
     * 2 plays, tasks including 'apt', 'service', 'file, 'linefile', 'shell' and 'copy';
   * NOTE: take care with names of plays and tasks; to run a playbook within AWS Systems Manager documents, they cannot contain some chars that Ansible usually allows, such as \(\) or \-